 Standing Seam Metal Roofs will cost twice as much if not more than a screw-down panel roof.
 Standing seam metal roofs require a thicker gauge of metal as well as a specialized craftsman for proper installation.
 Both material and labor costs are on the steeper side.

 Like we said before, standing seam metal roofs require little to no maintenance.
-If installed correctly could save you significantly more down the road.
+If installed correctly, it could save you significantly more down the road.

 Screw Down Metal Roofs are pretty much the most basic roof you can install, making them the cheapest metal roofing option you will find in the market.
 These roofs are pretty quick and easy to install and don’t require a skilled craftsman.

-While you might save money on screw-down metal roofs initially the long-term maintenance cost is significantly higher than standing seam metal roofs.
-We don’t recommend you install them over any heated space or you will incur significantly more cost down the road with more maintenance and probably repairs on leaks and other issues since these roofs do not maintain well-overheated spaces.
+While you might save money on screw-down metal roofs initially, the long-term maintenance cost is significantly higher than standing seam metal roofs.
+If you do, you will incur significantly more cost down the road.
+This will include some maintenance and repairs on leaks.

 Knowing what roofing system fits your needs will save you significant headaches down the road.
 We hope this article helps you select the roof that applies best to your application.